stephenOdero/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty: This script creates an empty file called hello
 5-execute: This script adds execute permission to the owner of the file hello
 6-multiple_permissions: This script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+7-everybody: This script adds execution permission to the owner (u), group owner (g), and the other users (o)